MATH 8016 INTRODUCTION TO THE THEORY OF RECURSIVE FUNCTIONS (3 credits)

 MATH 8400 DYNAMICAL SYSTEMS AND CHAOS (3 credits)

-Review of difference equations and differential equations, stability theory, periodic orbits, lyapunov exponents, fractals, chaos, state reconstruction from time series data.
+Review of difference equations and differential equations, stability theory, periodic orbits, bifurcations, Lyapunov exponents, fractals, chaotic orbits, and chaotic attractors.

-MATH 8406 FINITE ELEMENT METHODS FOR SOLVING ORDINARY AND PARTIAL DIFFERENTIAL EQUATIONS (3 credits)
+MATH 8406 THE FINITE ELEMENT METHOD (3 credits)

 Introduction to finite elements methods for solving ordinary and partial differential equations.
 Theoretical foundations of finite element methods for boundary value problems, approximation by piecewise polynomial functions, variation formulation of partial differential equations, basic error estimates.
 The Rayleigh-Ritz-Galerkin method, convergence of approximations, time-dependent problems, error analysis, discretization and computer implementation, applications to problems in elasticity, heat transfer, and fluid mechanics.
 (Cross-listed with MATH 4400).

 Prerequisite(s)/Corequisite(s): MATH 1970, MATH 2050 and MATH 2350 all with a C- or better or instructor permission.
 MATH 3300/MATH 8305 and MATH 4330/MATH 8336 recommended.
 Students should be able to use a programming language (ie MATLAB) to complete computational assignments